-&lt;sup>18 East Devon Local Plan 2013-2031 http://eastdevon.gov.uk/media/1772841/local-plan-final-adopted-plan- 2016.pdf identity.
+&lt;sup>18 East Devon Local Plan 2013-2031 http://eastdevon.gov.uk/media/1772841/local-plan-final-adopted-plan-2016.pdf

+- 8.12 95% of respondents to the Community Questionnaire 2015 told us that protecting the green wedge was important.
+A similar proportion, 94%, felt it important to protect the 'village' identity.
 We undertook a further survey of local opinion in June 2017.
 Policy Rock06 was shared with the community via a questionnaire to every household.
 People were asked how important it was that we should keep a Green Wedge between Rockbeare village and Cranbrook.
 We heard from at least 30% of the population.
 98% of respondents to the survey indicated that it was "very important" to keep the Green Wedge.
-97% of respondents indicated that they thought it was "appropriate" to restrict development in the area between Rockbeare village and London Road to that needed for the purposes of farming, or minor extensions to existing dwellings or businesses.

-- 8.13 Neighbouring Aylesbeare and Whimple Parish Councils agree that maintaining the green wedge is important.
+97% of respondents indicated that they thought it was "appropriate" to restrict development in the area between Rockbeare village and London Road to that needed for the purposes of farming, or minor extensions to existing dwellings or businesses. - 8.13 Neighbouring Aylesbeare and Whimple Parish Councils agree that maintaining the green wedge is important.
 Cranbrook Town Council shares our standpoint on the Green Wedge and the need "to maintain their individuality, sovereignty and separation including the presence of effective green wedges to prevent risk of coalescence".
 It is clear in its view that the "development of Cranbrook must be kept physically separate from the village of Rockbeare and CTC supports Rockbeare PC in this regard". - 8.14 The Green Wedge is considered essential.
 To the parishioners of Rockbeare it serves several important functions that are not dissimilar purposes to a green belt i.e. - to check the unrestricted sprawl of large built-up areas - to prevent neighbouring settlements from merging into one another - to assist in safeguarding the countryside from encroachment - to preserve the setting and special character of historic settlements